Butternut Squash Frittata with Sage

 - 6 Tbs. olive oil

-- 2 lb. butternut squash, peeled, seeded and julienned
+- 2 lb. butternut squash, peeled, halved, seeded and very thinly sliced

 - 2 Tbs. unsalted butter